-The subject property is zoned Residential Detached Dwelling 15m Zone (R1-D) Zoning By-law 2010-40.
+The subject property is zoned Residential Detached Dwelling 15m Zone (R1-D) in Zoning By-law 2010-40.
 Single-detached dwellings and Accessory Dwelling Units are permitted within this zone.

 Section 5.3.1 of the Zoning By-law sets out the parking standards for residential uses.
 This Section states that both a single-detached dwelling and an ADU must have two exterior parking spaces each, for a total of four exterior parking spaces.
-This zoning regulation has been superseded by Ontario Regulation 299/19 which states that municipalities can only require one parking space for an accessory dwelling unit.
+This zoning regulation has been superseded by Ontario Regulation 299/19, which states that municipalities can only require one parking space for an accessory dwelling unit.
 Therefore, only three parking spaces are required.
 Further, the zoning by-law requires parking spaces to be exterior of any garage or structure.
 Hence, the parking requirement is three (3) outdoor parking spaces.

-The general intent of the By-law is to provide a sufficient number of parking spaces for those residing in the two dwelling units on the property.
+The general intent of the By-law is to provide a sufficient number of parking spaces for those residing in the two units within the dwelling.
 Currently, two vehicles can be accommodated on the driveway, parked side by side.
 There is also an attached double car garage, however the Zoning By-law prevents parking spaces in the garage from being counted towards the parking requirement.
 Therefore, the proposed variance would allow for a sufficient number of parking spaces for the two dwelling units on the property by counting one of the garage spaces.

 The intent of this zone provision is to ensure that the required number of spaces are provided exterior to the garage to allow the option of the garage to be used by residents as storage.
 In this case, the parking space proposed within the garage (being one of the two spaces in the double car garage) complies with the minimum parking space dimensions of 2.6 metres by 5.0 metres.
 The remaining garage area would be able to be used for storage, if required by the residents.
-If approved, the variance would be subject to the Terms set out above.
-The Terms require that a maximum of one parking space be available in the garage at all times.
-If complaints directly associated with the approval of ADU are received, Legislative Services has the ability to enforce the Terms of a minor variance.
-If the Terms of the variance are not complied with, the variance is no longer valid and the ADU would be out of compliance with the Zoning By-law and deemed to be 'illegal'.
+If approved, the variance would be subject to the Advisory Comments set out above.
+The Advisory Comments require that a maximum of one parking space be available in the garage at all times.
+Legislative Services has the ability to enforce the Advisory Comments of a minor variance.
+If the Advisory Comments of the variance are not complied with, the variance may no longer be valid and the ADU would be out of compliance with the Zoning By-law and deemed to be 'illegal'.